Algebraic Weaves and Braid Varieties: Introduction

+Let us define our main object of study, the braid matrices and braid varieties.
+In order to do this, let us fix $n > 0$.
+For each $i = 1, \dots, n-1$, we consider the \emph{braid matrix} $B_i(z)\in \GL(n,\C[z])$ defined by:

-These matrices $B_i(z)$ are referred to as {\it braid matrices}, and the only the non-trivial $(2\times 2)$-block is at $i$th and $(i+1)$st rows.
-Braid matrices have appeared in a range of areas, starting with L. Euler's continuants \cite{Euler64}, G. Stokes' study of irregular singularities \cite{Stokes} (see P. Boalch's \cite{Boalch20}), M. Brou\'e and J. Michel's work on Deligne-Lusztig varieties \cite{BM}, P. Deligne's braid invariants \cite{Deligne}, and more recently in T. K\'alm\'an's study of the Legendrian Contact DGA \cite{Kalman} (see also \cite{CN}) and A. Mellit's results on the curious Lefschetz property for character varieties \cite{Mellit}, among others.
+Note that the only the non-trivial $(2\times 2)$-block is at $i$th and $(i+1)$st rows.
+Braid matrices have appeared in a range of areas, starting with L. Euler's continuants \cite{Euler64}, G. Stokes' study of irregular singularities \cite{Stokes} (see P. Boalch's \cite{Boalch02,Boalch20}), M. Brou\'e and J. Michel's work on Deligne-Lusztig varieties \cite{BM}, P. Deligne's braid invariants \cite{Deligne}, and more recently in T. K\'alm\'an's study of the Legendrian Contact DGA \cite{Kalman} (see also \cite{CN}) and A. Mellit's results on the curious Lefschetz property for character varieties \cite{Mellit}, among others.